jgranstrom/gonode/README.md

 });
 ```

-As you can see `close()` should be called when you no longer need the Go object and will gracefully end the Go process and all communication with node.
+As you can see `close()` should be called when you no longer need the Go object and will gracefully end the Go process when all executing commands has finished.

 ###### Initialization options
 * `path`: The path of the go-file to execute. *(Required)*